MostafaHashish/Movie-Website/README.md

 * media.py - contains the class Movie that stores movie details
 * fresh_tomatoes.py - creates the HTML file for the website (Udacity supplied)

+## How to Run Project

+Download the project zip file to you computer and unzip the file.
+Or clone this repository to your desktop.
+Your default browser should launch a new tab displaying the movie trailer website.

 ## Miscellaneous

 This README document is based on a template suggested by PhilipCoach in this Udacity forum [post](https://discussions.udacity.com/t/readme-files-in-project-1/23524).